-Almost three years have passed since we last saw "The Legend of Jenny Wiley," a musical based on the life of eastern Kentucky's local heroine, portrayed on the outdoor stage at Jenny Wiley Theatre (JWT).
+Almost three years have passed since we last saw "The Legend of Jenny Wiley," a musical based on the life of eastern Kentucky's local heroine, portrayed on the outdoor stage at Jenny.
+Wiley Theatre (JWT).

-"I constantly hear people say that they saw the show back in the 70s, 80s or even the 90s, but the show back in the 70s, 80s or even the 90s, but he show back in the 70s, 80s or even the 90s, but he show back in the 70s, 80s or even the 90s, but he show back in the 70s, 80s or even the 90s, but he show back in the 70s, 80s or even the 90s, but he show he show the say that he show as on especially," said Executive Director, Martin Childers.
-"We've created a gorgeous, more realistic set that we plan to use for many seasons to come."
+"I constantly hear people say that they saw the show back in the 70s, 80s or even the 90s, but the show has evolved so much since then.
+It's always different, this season especially," said Executive Director, Martin Childers.
+"We've created a gorgeous, more realistic set that we plan to use for many seasons to come.'